YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 ### The data

 With the application itself under development, it wouldn't be AccuMap without it's sectors.
-We started prototyping the sector depiction using KML files drawn by hand using Google Earth, and a text file describing the relationships between controllers and sectors.
+We started prototyping the sector depiction system using KML files drawn by hand using Google Earth, and a text file describing the relationships between controllers and sectors.
 This text file was the most important part of AccuMap, as it allowed for sector ownership hierarchies to be accurately depicted on the map.

 Creating all these files was tedious work.
 After slaving away for days drawing sectors ourselves, and not writing any code, we decided to ask the community for help.
 This truly paid off in spades, as we received **a lot** of expressions of interest.